-Dubai is one of the most popular business destinations from UK airports as it's home to the regional offices of leading financial and business service companies.
+Dubai is one of the most popular destinations for business travellers and is home to the regional offices of leading financial and business service companies.

-British Airways, Virgin Atlantic and Qantas all fly between the UK and Ireland and Dubai but Emirates has more than 25 flights daily from Birmingham, Newcastle, Glasgow, Manchester and Dublin as well as Heathrow and Gatwick airports.
+Dubai is serviced by many key airlines but Emirates leads the way connecting more than 86 destinations to the city.
 Upon arrival at Dubai airport there are hundreds of public and limo taxis outside the terminal which are managed by concierge staff.
 There are also taxis for women only, managed by female drivers.

 Traffic can be heavy in the city so choose a hotel or serviced apartment near where you’ll be doing business.
 Here are three of our favourites: